bplmaps/lmec-main-site/content/about/jobs/exhibition-design-and-fabrication.md

 **Work Location**

 Installation work is performed in-person at the Central Library in Copley Square, with the opportunity for considerable remote work during the design stage.
 The
 Library is well-served by public transit.
 No free facilities for employee parking are available.
-The Library and Map Center gallery are fully ADA accessible.
+The Library and Leventhal Center gallery are fully ADA accessible.

 **Compensation**